cahartsell/Scenic/README.md

 Scenic is distributed under the 3-Clause BSD License.
 However, it currently uses the [GPC library](http://www.cs.man.ac.uk/~toby/alan/software/) (through the [Polygon3](https://pypi.org/project/Polygon3/) package), which is free only for non-commercial use.
 GPC is used only in the `triangulatePolygon` function in `scenic.core.geometry`, and you can alternatively plug in any algorithm of your choice for triangulation of polygons with holes.
 We plan to replace GPC with a BSD-compatible library in the near future.

+## Modifications for Interfacing to Gazebo

+Modifications for interfacing Scenic to Gazebo are located in Scenic/src/scenic/simulators/gazebo.

+Models that can be used in Gazebo simulations are found in gazebo_models.sc.
+These classes are all derived from the Scenic 'Object' base class.

+Models for the UUV simulation specifically can be found in uuv_models.sc.
+These classes are derived from the base classes defined in gazebo_models.sc.
+Additionally, this file contains a function buildPipeline, which is used to connect pipe segments and vary the pipe heading within a specified angle range.
+The first pipe in the segment must be placed manually, and the function takes this pipe as an argument.
+The function also takes the number of pipe segments to add and the maximum angle variation in radians as arguments.

+To add new objects to use in Scenic programs, new classes can be defined in the same manner as classes were defined in the uuv_models.sc file.
+These objects must also have corresponding Gazebo model files (model.config and model.sdf) to function with Gazebo.
+These files must be located in src/scenic/simulators/gazebo/models.
+The model files can be created manually or automatically.
+Functionality for filling model files automatically is found in the master branch of yuul/Scenic in the interface.py file.

+The code for creating a Gazebo world file from a Scenic scenario is primarily located in the interface.py file.
+The fill_world function in this file takes a scene and the name of the world to use.
+Scenes are generated using the built-in Scenic functionality.
+The world_name parameter must be the name of a template located in the world_templates directory.
+The fill_world function will parse the scene and add all objects into the world template.
+Objects are added to the world file in the form of an include block with a uri the model files (model.config and model.sdf).